 Once you’ve established the different group sensitivity labels for your organization, you can manually add labels or overwrite a selection made earlier by an owner.

-Manually assign or change a team’s sensitivity label.
+Manually assign or change a team’s group sensitivity label.

 To help you get started, take a look at our group sensitivity labels support documentation.

-Collect sensitivity information from owners with ShareGate Apricot’s chatbot for Microsoft Teams
+Collect group sensitivity information from owners with ShareGate Apricot’s chatbot for Microsoft Teams

-So, how do you know the data sensitivity level of every single team?
+So, how do you know the sensitivity level of every single team?

 Ensure external users have access to the right things in Teams.

 Figuring this out is far from easy for someone in IT.
-When end users create a new team in Microsoft Teams, they only have to set the privacy status and choose a name—neither of which provides any indication of the data sensitivity level.
+When end users create a new team in Microsoft Teams, they only have to set the privacy status and choose a name—neither of which provides any indication of how sensitive the information inside it will be.

 A conversational chatbot is the perfect solution for collecting information from owners; they integrate seamlessly with users’ flow of work, reduce the need for context-switching, and automate workflows and tasks.
 And we believe the best way to collect information about a team’s business purpose and sensitivity is to ask owners directly in Microsoft Teams.
 You might recall that we launched a ShareGate Apricot chatbot for Microsoft Teams back in May to help you understand how owners intend to use new teams.